crewfinance/safe-inspect/README.md

   {:ok, bar}
 else
   err ->
-    # No fear of accidentally logging sensitive data when using the special `inspect!`
+    # No fear of accidentally logging sensitive data when using the safe `inspect!`
     Logger.error("Something bad happened: #{inspect!(error)}")
 end
 ```